 How to Align Your Organizational Strategy and Project Management Style

-SME Strategy is a strategy consulting company that specializes in aligning teams around their vision, mission, values, goals and action plans.
-Learn more about how we can help you and your team align your strategy with our strategic planning and implementation services.
+SME Strategy is a strategy consulting company that specializes in aligning teams around their vision, mission, values, goals, and action plans.
+Learn more about how working with a strategic planning facilitator can help you and your team align your strategy with our strategic planning services.

 While strategic planning and project management are not the same, they are closely related, and they both deserve attention.

 Think of strategic planning on a macro level, as something that is organization wide.
 Project management, however, is on a micro level, as it can be applied to individual projects throughout your organization and across various departments.
 Project management can also be employed as a part of the implementation phase of your strategic plan.